DajanaS/SmartBrain/api/README.md

 which has been added because of Docker, by default locally it is not needed (according to docs: [.createClient()](./server.js#L43) can be with empty parameter because by default *localhost* is set).
 So, the value of the environment variable in the `.env` file could be either empty or *redis://127.0.0.1:6379* (I haven't tested neither of them).
 Of course, this implies having Redis installed and running locally.
+5. The value of `JWT_SECRET` can be anything.
+This word is used for encrypting the JWT's content.
+The value should not be exposed to public.

 ### Using Docker Compose
 1. Start/Run Docker